Skip to main content

 Gender Equality, Disability and Social Inclusion (GEDSI) Strategy

-As an example, various initiatives were established under the “Women, Peace and Cybersecurity” projects across the Indo-Pacific.
-These address knowledge gaps and build capability to strengthen the cyber security posture of women’s civil society organisations and human rights defenders.
+Various initiatives have been established under the "Women, Peace and Cybersecurity" projects across the Indo-Pacific.
+These address knowledge gaps and build capability to strengthen the cyber security posture of women's civil society organisations and human rights defenders.

 Back to top